 All the early and exceptionally easy cheeses I made up until now I called “farmhouse ricottas.”
 By the way, YOU CAN MAKE THESE.
 It literally only takes two ingredients, milk, and an acid.
 All it requires is that you heat your milk up to almost boiling (180 – 185 degrees) and add an acidic ingredient (I started with just plain white vinegar).

 People make these cheeses with vinegar, orange juice, even wine.
 Each acid (and type of milk) brings out a unique flavor in the cheese.
 (Note – you can use almost any type of milk besides the ultra-pasteurized stuff.)
 Although we started with plain white vinegar for our acid, I quickly got on the citric acid train.
-It changed the flavor of the milk least of any of the different acids we tried and was still compatible for organic recipes.
-When you have
+It changed the flavor of the milk least of any of the different acids we tried and was still compatible

 As soon as I realized that if I wanted cheese (which is all the time) all I had to do was heat up milk and add whatever acidic ingredient I thought would be interesting, there was no going back.
 If you have a gallon of milk in the fridge and some vinegar, you can go to your kitchen this minute and make yourself some cheese.
 I don’t even know why you’re reading this.
 Go.
 Now.

 Once I perfected the art of bringing the milk to the edge of a boil and carefully disbursing my acid with a slow stir, then draining the curds, I began to play with flavors.

 I started by draining the curds really well which will leave a dense cheese if you pack it into a

 Heat 1 gallon of milk to 180-185 degrees, stirring constantly to avoid scorching (if you have a double boiler, even better, though not necessary.)